haolingguang/SSA/README.md

   `pip install pretrainedmodels`
 [pretrainedmodels](https://github.com/Cadene/pretrained-models.pytorch) is a pretrained models repository of pytorch, which include all pytorch models used in our paper.

 2. `archive` include the dataset in NeurIPS 2017 adversarial competition.
-If you want use `ImageNet`, you need download corresponding dataset and use 'torchvision.datasets.ImageFolder' to load dataset.
+If you want use `ImageNet`, you need download corresponding dataset and use `torchvision.datasets.ImageFolder` to load dataset.

 3. run attack
 `python SSA.py`